redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

 and be fully compatible with the [Kafka ecosystem](https://cwiki.apache.org/confluence/display/KAFKA/Ecosystem).

 This quick start guide can help you get started with Redpanda for development and testing purposes.
-For production or benchmarking, setup a [production deployment](/docs/production-deployment).

-Using [Helm](https://helm.sh/) is the fastest way to get started with Redpanda on Kubernetes.
 To get up and running you need to create a cluster and deploy the Redpanda operator on the cluster.

+- For production or benchmarking, setup a [production deployment](/docs/production-deployment).
+- You can also set up a [Kubernetes cluster with external access](/docs/kubernetes-external-connect)

 > **_Note_** - Run a container inside the Kubernetes cluster to communicate with the Redpanda cluster.
 > Currently, a load balancer is not automatically created during deployment by default.